BernieO/ncupgrade/README.md

 -ob | --only-backup
        Only create a backup of Nextcloud and then quit.
 No Upgrade will be done.
-       When run with this option, options -k/-w will be ignored -utv| --upgrade-to-version X.X.X
+       When run with this option, options -k/-w will be ignored -rb | --restore-backup
+       restores a backup which was created with ncupgrade.
+The script will look for backups in the backup-directory given via option -bd, or in folder 'nextcloud_backups/' in script's directory.
+-utv| --upgrade-to-version X.X.X
        Upgrade to specific version X.X.X instead of upgrading to the latest available possible.
        Downgrading as well as skipping major releases is not supported.